 Declaration of Conformity 2019

-On February 14, 2017, the Executive and Supervisory Boards of VTG AG issued a declaration of conformity in accordance with § 161 of the German Stock Corporation Act.
-VTG AG complies to a large extent with the recommendations of the Commission of the German Corporate Governance Code as amended on May 5, 2015 and has largely complied with these since the issue of the last declaration of conformity on February 14, 2017, which was amended on June 8, 2017, and will in the future comply to a large extent with the recommendations in the version of the Code of February 7, 2017 (2017 Code), published in the Federal Gazette on April 24, 2017.
+On February 15, 2018, the Executive and Supervisory Boards of VTG AG issued a declaration of conformity in accordance with § 161 of the German Stock Corporation Act.
+VTG has complied to a large extent with the recommendations of the Commission of the German Corporate Governance Code in the version of May 5, 2015 (2015 Code), which formed the basis of the issue of the last declaration of conformity on February 14, 2017, which was amended on June 8, 2017, and will in the future comply to a large extent with the recommendations in the version of the Code of February 7, 2017 (2017 Code), published in the Federal Gazette on April 24, 2017.
 The following recommendations have not been or are not being implemented:

 1. Section 3.8 paragraph 3 of the Code